Cloud Service >> Knowledgebase >> General >> What is DNS Propagation?

 What are the Functions of DNS Servers?

-DNS servers can perform one or both significant functions: DNS host and resolver.
+DNS name server propagation can perform one or both significant functions: DNS host and resolver.
 DNS hosts manage the zones for their domains and respond to queries using DNS records from those domains.
 When you change your zone, you change the host.

-To respond to queries, a resolver sends requests to other DNS servers for records from their zones.
+To respond to queries, a resolver sends requests to other DNS name server propagation for records from their zones.
 Recursive requests are those that are made repeatedly.

 When you connect to the internet via your Internet Service Provider (ISP), your ISP will supply you with two or more resolvers that handle the recursive DNS queries issued by your computer when you browse the internet.